ksc98/aws-mongo/README.md

 ## Create an SSH tunnel from (local -> AWS)
+Command:
+> `ssh -i /path/to/key.pem user@my-instance-public-dns-name -Nf -L 27018:localhost:27017`

+#### Explanation:
 Authenticate using your private key:
 > `ssh -i /path/to/key.pem user@my-instance-public-dns-name`

-Run this command in background:
+Run command in background:
 > `-f`

-Do not execute a remote command (we only want to create an SSH tunnel):
+Do not execute a remote command (we only want to create an SSH tunnel, don't want to execute separate commands on server):
 > `-N`

-Route traffic from local_socket (27018) to remote_socket (27017):
+Route traffic from local_socket (27018) to remote_socket (server prot 27017 is the port Mongo runs on):
 > `-L 27018:localhost:27017`

-Final command:
-> `ssh -i /path/to/key.pem user@my-instance-public-dns-name -Nf -L 27018:localhost:27017`

 ## Load data into MongoDB
 Populate db with data (example: drop .csv into db)
-> `mongoimport --type csv -d name_of_db -c name_of_collection --headerline --drop file_to_drop.csv --port mongo_port`
+> `mongoimport --type csv -d name_of_db -c name_of_collection --headerline --drop data_file.csv --port local_port`

 ## Interact with the MongoDB interactively